JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-22-invited-to-private-event.md

 ---
 templateKey: blog-post
-title: Invited to private event
+title: Get Invited to a Private Event
 path: /private-event
 description: Get invited to a private event
 isPersonal: true